Afro-Surrealism: Beloved, Toni Morrison

-As mentioned earlier, Toni Morrison’sBeloved remains an important milestone for Afro-surrealists.
-Here, Morrison imagines a narrative of a slave women grieving the death of her baby daughter, Beloved.
-With no trace of a past, Beloved reappears on the steps of 124, confused and looking for her mother.
+Toni Morrison's Beloved: A Novel remains an important milestone for Afro-surrealists.
+Here, Morrison imagines a narrative of a formerly enslaved woman grieving the death of her baby daughter, Beloved.
+With no trace of a past, Beloved reappears on the steps of her mother's home, confused and looking for her mother.
 Following this moment, the novel crafts a haunting tale of a woman seeking to understand the sudden reappearance of her daughter and the scars left behind from slavery.
-In Beloved, Morrison attempts to come to grip with the legacies left by slavery, challenging the notion that these legacies exits only in the past.
-From the epigraph, “Sixty Million and more,” Morrison presupposes there is no way to count those affected from slavery and additionally, that the number is ever-growing into the present.
-In her award-winning novel, Morrison expands the idea of the past, attempting to demonstrate the past is ever present.
+In Beloved, Morrison attempts to come to grip with the legacies left by slavery, challenging the notion that these exist only in the past.
+From the epigraph, "Sixty Million and more", Morrison presupposes there is no way to count those affected from slavery and additionally, that the number is ever-growing into the present.
+In her award-winning novel, Morrison expands on the idea of the past, attempting to demonstrate the past is ever present.